 Is the problem on Wikipedia just sexism or, worse, misogyny?
 Yes, sometimes, but mainly not really.

-With a universe of contributors that are primarily male, there has been both active resistance (as Emily experienced) as well as, more passive, systematic issues at the heart of the problem.
+With a universe of contributors that are primarily male, there has been active resistance (as Emily experienced).
+But also more passive, systematic issues at the heart of the problem.